Student Story Slam 2021

 There will be two categories: junior (ages 11-14) and senior (15-18).
 There can be up to 3 entries per category from each school.

-Stories can be entered by sending an audio recording attached to an email to firstname.lastname@example.org by Friday, 25th September.
+Stories can be entered by sending an audio recording attached to an email to firstname.lastname@example.org by the third week in September.

 - The file name for the recording should be “student name_school name/initials_jr or sr”. (e.g. “sallychan_ABCSS”_jr”)